 Gauge

-Gauge isn’t important for this applique since the size doesn’t need to be exact.
+Gauge is not critical for this applique since the finished size does not need to be exact.

 Crochet abbreviations